anitaposch/anita-grav/user/pages/04.blog/articles-2022/221018-pt-book/2022-10-18-portuguese-book.md

 # Aprenda Bitcoin - Book in Portuguese

-Thanks to Caroline Souza from "Area Bitcoin" my Bitcoin beginner book is available in Brazilian Portuguese now.
+Thanks to Caroline Souza from "Area Bitcoin" my Bitcoin book is available in Brazilian Portuguese now.
 You can get the [paperback](https://geni.us/learnbitcoin-pt) and [ebook](https://geni.us/learnbitcoin-pt-e) on Amazon.

 ![(L)earn Bitcoin book is available in Portuguese (Brazil)](_Aprenda-Bitcoin-2022.png)

----
-You like my work and efforts with [Bitcoin for Fairness](https://bffbtc.org) to foster Bitcoin adoption on the ground in the Global South?
-It's all community powered and funded by donations.
-Feel free to [support our campaign with a donation](https://anita.link/geyser), send sats to our lightning address bff@geyser.fund or send fiat money on [Patreon](https://patreon.com/anitaposch).